Princess Diana BBC interview with Martin Bashir: The controversy explained

-Oprah Winfrey's interview with Prince Harry and Meghan Markle instantly became a cultural phenomenon, but on Thursday another iconic royal interview grabbed headlines.
-After a six-month investigation, a former Supreme Court judge handed down a report condemning UK journalist Martin Bashir and the BBC for an interview conducted with Princess Diana in 1995.
+Oprah Winfrey's March interview with Prince Harry and Meghan Markle instantly became a cultural phenomenon, but this week another iconic royal interview grabbed headlines.
+After a six-month investigation, a former British Supreme Court judge handed down a report condemning UK journalist Martin Bashir and the BBC for an interview conducted with Princess Diana in 1995.

 Bashir, the report found, used fake documents and false pretenses to score the interview with Diana, and the BBC's internal investigation that followed a year later was "woefully ineffective."
-If you're not up on the royals and their history, some of this may be confusing.
-Here's everything you need to know.
+If you're not up on the royals and their history, some of this might be confusing.
+Here are your questions answered.

 What was the interview and why did it matter?